Bailiff: Ontario

 In Ontario, provincial bailiffs provide primary transportation of prisoners between correctional facilities such as jails and prisons.
-Under the Ministry of Correctional Services Act (Ontario), while transporting prisoners, bailiffs have the powers of police constables.
+Under the Ministry of Correctional Services Act, while transporting prisoners, bailiffs have the powers of police constables.
 When necessary, Provincial correctional officers will act as bailiffs for short and long term assignments and full-time bailiffs are typically recruited from the correctional officer ranks.
-Provincial bailiffs are armed with expandable batons and pepper spray and operate under the jurisdiction of the provincial Ministry of Community Safety and Correctional Services.
+Provincial bailiffs are armed with expandable batons and pepper spray and operate under the jurisdiction of the provincial Ministry of the Solicitor General.
 Duties normally associated with bailiffs in other jurisdictions, such as residential evictions, seizures, and other processes order by the court, are performed by sheriffs under the office of the Attorney General of Ontario or "private" bailiffs if initiated without a court order.

+Private bailiffs

-Private bailiffs are licensed by the Province of Ontario's Ministry of Consumer Services under the Bailiffs Act.
-Assistant bailiffs are similarly licensed, but must be supervised by a bailiff.
-Bailiffs in this capacity assist others who have a right to exercise self-help to repossess or seize something, or to evict under a commercial tenancy.
-Bailiffs are agents of the person contracting their services, not government employees or peace officers, and are prohibited from using force to seize goods or evict tenants.
+Private bailiffs are licensed by the Ministry of Public and Business Service Delivery under the Bailiffs Act.
+Assistant bailiffs are similarly licensed, but must be supervised by a full bailiff.
+Bailiffs in this capacity assist others who have a right to exercise self-help to repossess or seize something, or to evict under a commercial (non-residential) tenancy.
+Bailiffs are agents of the person contracting their services, not government employees or peace officers, and are prohibited from carrying weapons or using force to seize goods or evict tenants.